-- Geopolitical unrest due to extremism in the regions of Pakistan and Afghanistan. - Significant strains in US-Pakistan relations. - Recent turbulent political developments in the Arab world might delay activities and plans. - Natural disasters in Japan, Thailand and Pakistan have damaged these economies. - The emergence of many smaller players offering IT solutions in China has resulted in greater price competition. - The fear of renewed recession in light of U.S debt down-grade and the continued sluggish European market, could lead to our business in North America and Europe suffering. - Dramatic and deep global recession has created a serious decline in business spending causing significant budget cuts for many of the Company's target verticals. - Tightened liquidity and credit restrictions in consumer spending has either delayed or reduced spending on business solutions and systems, squeezing IT budgets and extending decision making cycles.

-- Tighter internal processes and budgets will cause delays in the receivables from a few clients. - Anticipated worsening US deficit and a rise in inflation in coming years would put further stress on consumers and business spending. - Volatility in oil prices, Euro zone in European markets and uncertainty overall in global economies could deter the growth and GDP in the US. - Unrest and growing war in Afghanistan could increase the migration of both refugees and extremists to Pakistan, thus creating domestic and regional challenges. - Management believes that the Pakistan rupee is overvalued and that once adjustments are made there might be both positive and negative impacts on the financial statements of the Company.
-Positive impact could be in terms of the price of our services while translating Pakistan revenues at a higher exchange rate in the consolidated revenue statement might result in negative impact on the financial statements in future.
+- Geopolitical unrest due to extremism in the regions of Pakistan and Afghanistan. - Significant strains in US-Pakistan relations. - The emergence of many smaller players offering IT solutions in China has resulted in greater price competition. - The fear of renewed recession in light of U.S debt down-grade and the continued sluggish European market, could lead to our business in North America and Europe suffering. - Dramatic and deep global recession has created a serious decline in business spending causing significant budget cuts for many of the Company's target verticals. - Tightened liquidity and credit restrictions in consumer spending has either delayed or reduced spending on business solutions and systems, squeezing IT budgets and extending decision making cycles. - Tighter internal processes and budgets will cause delays in the receivables from a few clients. - Anticipated worsening US deficit and a rise in inflation in coming years would put further stress on consumers and business spending. - Volatility in oil prices, Euro zone in European markets and uncertainty overall in global economies could deter the growth and GDP in the US. - Unrest and growing war in Afghanistan could increase the migration of both refugees and extremists to Pakistan, thus creating domestic and regional challenges.